BravoTech – Tech Updates, Business Tips & SEO Techniques

 • It supports a variety of browsers: Selenium WebDriver supports a number of different web browsers, including Chrome, Firefox, Safari, and Edge.
 This makes it a flexible tool that can be used to automate a wide range of applications.

-• It allows for automated testing: Selenium WebDriver can be used to automate the testing of web applications, making it an effective tool for ensuring that apps are working correctly and meeting the necessary standards.
+• It allows for automated testing: Selenium WebDriver can be used to automate the testing of web applications.
+Making it an effective tool for ensuring that apps are working correctly and meeting the necessary standards.

 • It can be used for web scraping: Selenium WebDriver can be used to scrape data from websites, making it a useful tool for data analysis and research.